usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Physical and Communication-Related Barriers to Health Care Related Services Among Florida Residents: A Brief Report, 9 Disability &amp; Health J. 552 (July 2016), https://pubmed.ncbi.nlm.nih.gov/27101882/ [https://perma.cc/YH6F-22UW] (finding barriers to access to care).
+{% endfnbody %}

+{% fnbody 299 %}
-299 See Access Board, Access Board Review of MDE Low Height and MSRP (May 23, 2023), https://www.regulations.gov/document/ATBCB-2023-0001-0002 [https://perma.cc/WU3U-DP65] (listing available examination table models that meet the height requirements of the MDE Standards and their retail prices).
+See Access Board, Access Board Review of MDE Low Height and MSRP (May 23, 2023), https://www.regulations.gov/document/ATBCB-2023-0001-0002 [https://perma.cc/WU3U-DP65] (listing available examination table models that meet the height requirements of the MDE Standards and their retail prices).
 On the affordability of accessible examination tables and weight scales compared to imaging equipment, see 82 FR 2829